anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

     they are competing.
 In the latter case, we can assign priorities to guards to resolve unwanted non-determinism.

     The guards must form a set.
-However, this also entails, there is ordering notion for the elements of this set.
+However, this also entails, there must be an ordering notion for these elements.
 For practical reasons and to maintain simplicity, we opt to use `List` instead of `Set` in the type for guards.

 ## Engine instance type